idealdeal/CustomHotkey-Class/README.md

 1. Add more UI elements for the user.
 (Reference line 5 through 31)
-2. Add more "CustomHotkey" Labels.
+2. Add more "CustomHotkey" labels.
 (Reference line 46 through 99)
 3. Update `static maxHotkeys := 5` in line 114 to the max. amount of hotkeys.

 The number of UI elements and CustomHotkey labels should equal `static maxHotkeys := 5`